LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 The OSC Near-RT RIC Kubernetes cluster has a Database as a Service (DBaaS) pod running a [Redis](https://redis.io/) key-value database.

-The SDL abstracts the access to the distributed database by providing a lightweight API, which is used by the `SDLWrapper` class, instantiated during the `_BaseXapp` initialization.
+The SDL abstracts access to the distributed database by providing a lightweight API, which is used by the `SDLWrapper` class, instantiated during the `_BaseXapp` initialization.

 When instantiating `Xapp` or `RMRXapp` classes, the `use_fake_sdl` flag determines if a local in-memory database is used instead of accessing the DBaaS pod, providing a safe temporary environment for xApp testing.